 Hazard Mitigation planning is a proactive effort to identify actions that can be taken to reduce the dangers to life and property from natural hazard events.
 In the communities of the Boston region of Massachusetts, hazard mitigation planning tends to focus most on flooding, the most likely natural hazard to impact these communities.
-The Federal Disaster Mitigation Act of 2000 requires all municipalities that wish to be eligible to receive FEMA funding for hazard mitigation grants, to adopt a local multi-hazard mitigation plan and update this plan in five year intervals.
+The Federal Disaster Mitigation Act of 2000 requires all municipalities that wish to be eligible to receive FEMA funding for hazard mitigation grants, to adopt a local multi-hazard mitigation plan and update this plan in five-year intervals.
+The purpose of the Hazard Mitigation Plan is to assess and prioritize what the Town can do pre-disaster, to mitigate the potential impacts of a natural disaster.
+The Hazard Mitigation Plan is distinct from the Comprehensive Emergency Management Plan, the purpose of which is to assess and improve the during-disaster emergency response and post-disaster recovery tactics of the Town.